 Getting started tips

-Make yourself comfortable with B2G Desktop; be sure to read Using the B2G desktop client to learn how it works.
+Make yourself comfortable with the Firefox OS simulator; be sure to read Building the Firefox OS simulator to learn how it works.

 Getting a debugging shell for Firefox OS